daniela1sim/eggs/README.md

 - Tap **drones** that pass through a learned circular zone
 - Auto-reopen the game if it crashes back to the BlueStacks **home screen**

-> ⚠️ Use responsibly and respect the game’s and platform’s Terms of Service.

 ---

 ## Folder layout